elastic/connectors/docs/DEVELOPING.md

 Collect the information that is required to connect to your Oracle Database:

 - The server host address where the Oracle Database is hosted.
-- The port on where the Oracle Database is hosted
+- The port where the Oracle Database is hosted.
 - The username the connector will use to log in to the Oracle Database.
 - The password the connector will use to log in to the Oracle Database.
 - The database name where the connector will query data.